 Going through a divorce is often quite stressful.
 Even when the terms of the divorce are amicable, there is still going to be some stress over the entire situation.
 Every situation is different, but when you are separating your life from a person that you have been with for even a short amount of time, things can get complicated.

 Many people do not want to hire a lawyer or go through the courts to get a divorce.
 The thought is that it is going to take too long to complete and will end up costing too much money.
-Recently, online divorce sites have been advertising for a quick and easy alternative to the traditional court process for divorces.
+Recently, online divorce sites have been advertising for a quick and easy alternative to the traditional divorce process.

 Why Is Online Divorce a Bad Idea?

-While online divorce might seem fast and easy, most of the time, it is not.
+While online services might seem like a good idea for divorce filing because they’re advertised as fast, easy, and cheap, most of the time, it is not.
 If you are going through a divorce and thinking about getting it done online, there are several reasons why online divorce is a bad idea.
 Here are several reasons why!

 Divorce Papers are Legally Binding